godotengine/godot-docs/classes/class_input.rst

 **Experimental:** This method may be changed or removed in future versions.

-Enables or disables the motion sensors (accelerometer and gyroscope), if available, on the specified joypad.
+Enables or disables the motion sensors (gyroscope and/or accelerometer), if available, on the specified joypad.

 See :ref:`start_joy_motion_sensors_calibration()<class_Input_method_start_joy_motion_sensors_calibration>` for an example on how to use joypad motion sensors and calibration in your games.